Lucyjpjones/LucyJones-resume/README.md

 - **Form**
   - A contact form with submit button for users to easily get in touch via my website.
-  - The form has been set up to ensure all fields are filled out and that email is written in the correct format.
+  - The form has been set up to ensure all fields are filled out and that the email is written in the correct format.
 - **Timelines**
   - Education and work history presented in a timeline to provide a clear summary of my experience.